-- e.
+- f.
 Notification that records are available.
 If the requestor has sought to inspect the records, the Public Records Officer will notify him or her that the entire response or an installment is available for inspection and ask the requestor to contact the City to arrange a mutually agreeable time for inspection.
-If the requestor seeks copies, the Public Records Officer should notify him or her of the projected costs and whether a deposit is required before making the copies. - f.
-Consequences of failure to respond.
-If the City does not respond in writing within five business days of receipt of the request for disclosure, the requestor should consider contacting the Public Records Officer to determine the reason for failure to respond. - g.
+If the requestor seeks copies, the Public Records Officer should notify him or her of the projected costs and whether a deposit is required before making the copies. - g.
 Consequences of failure to clarify a request.
-If the requestor does not respond to the City's request for clarification within 30 days of the City's request, the Public Records Officer may consider the request abandoned, send a letter closing the response to the requestor, and re-file the records.
+If the requestor does not respond to the City's request for clarification within thirty days of the City's request or other specified time, the Public Records Officer may consider the request abandoned, send a letter closing the request to the requestor, and re-file the records. - h.

-- h.
 Consequences of disclosing a record in error.
-The City, and it officials or employees are not liable for loss or damage based on release of a public record if the City, official or employee acted in good faith in attempting to comply with the Public Records Act. - i.
+The City, and it officers, officials, and employees are not liable for loss or damage based on release of a public record if the City, its officers, officials, or employees acted in good faith in attempting to comply with the Act. - i.
 Searching for records.
 The City must conduct an objectively reasonable search for responsive records.
-The Public Records Officer will determine where responsive records are likely to be located and involve Records Coordinators in other departments, as needed, to assemble the records.

-After the records are located, the Public Records Officer should take reasonable steps to narrow down the number of records assembled to those that are responsive.
+The Public Records Officer will determine what departments are likely to have responsive records and involve other departments, as needed, to assemble the records. - After the records are located, the Public Records Officer should take reasonable steps to narrow down the number of records assembled to those that are responsive.
 The City will not "bury" a requestor with non-responsive documents.
-However, the Public Records Officer is allowed to provide arguably, but not clearly, responsive records to allow the requestor to select the ones he or she wants, particularly if the requestor is unable or unwilling to help narrow the scope of the documents being sought.
+However, the Public Records Officer is allowed to provide arguably, but not clearly, responsive records to allow the requestor to select the ones he or she wants, particularly if the requestor is unable or unwilling to help narrow the scope of the documents being sought. - j.

-- j.
 Preserving requested records.
-If a requested record is scheduled shortly for destruction under the City's records retention schedule, the record cannot be destroyed until the public disclosure request has been resolved.
-Once a request has been closed, the Public Records Officer can destroy the record in accordance with the retention schedule. - k.
+If a requested record is scheduled shortly for destruction under the City's records retention schedule, the record cannot be destroyed until the public records request has been resolved.
+Once a request has been closed, the Public k.
 Records exempt from disclosure.
 Some records are exempt from disclosure, in whole or in part (see Section 8).

+Records Officer or proper City representative can destroy the record in accordance with the retention schedule.

-If the City believes that a record is exempt from disclosure and should be withheld, the Public Records Officer will provide an Exemption /Redaction log.
-A written statement that identifies the record, states the specific exemption and provides a brief explanation as to how the exemption applies to the record.
+If the City believes that a record is exempt from disclosure and should be withheld, the Public Records Officer will provide an Exemption/Redaction log.
+The Exemption/Redaction log will include a written statement that identifies the record, states the specific exemption, and provides a brief explanation as to how the exemption applies to the record.

-If only a portion of the record is determined to be exempt, the Public Records Officer will redact the exempt portions and provide the non-exempt portions subject to an Exemption /Redaction Log.
+If only a portion of the record is determined to be exempt, the Public Records Officer will redact the exempt portions and provide the non-exempt portions subject to an Exemption/Redaction log.
 (See Section 6(m) below).